agentzero001/more_python/pygame/chimp/readme.md

-Here i rewrote the chimp example of pygame so that it now uses object oriented design.
+Rewrote the chimp example of pygame such that it now uses object oriented design.